 Which key stakeholders will need a copy of the results?
 How much do they need to know?
 The answers to these and other questions help inform what methods of analysis to use.
 Data analysis requires the expertise of skilled practitioners, including researchers and statisticians to determine what statistical analyses will be most meaningful.

 The use of cross tabulations makes your data come to life, identifying relationships and trends.
 Are employees with or without mentors more satisfied with their job?
 In which geographic division are employees more engaged?
-Do those who responded by email differ from those who responded on Facebook or through the website?
+Do those who responded by email differ from those who responded through the website?

 To find the real reason, or root cause, for low employee morale or customer satisfaction, survey items must be carefully designed and correlations made between each item, followed by complex regression analyses to identify factors causing the problem.
 While the results are given in conversational language, the analysis process requires specialized understanding of psychological research and higher order statistics.

-Full service survey research firms also have the capability to provide norms from their enormous databases against which clients can compare their percentile scores with top performance.
+Full service survey research firms also have the capability to provide benchmarks from their enormous databases against which clients can compare their scores with others in their industry.
 Such firms also have the resources necessary for your organization to benchmark itself against the best in class in the world, not just within your industry.
 What a unique way to differentiate yourself!